North American native butterfly weed (Asclepias tuberosa) has been named the Perennial Plant Association’s 2017 Plant of Year.

 It’s easy to see why!
 Butterfly weed combines brilliant beauty, hardiness, and is beloved by pollinators.
 (Zone: 4 – 11).
 Here’s one of our favorites for you to plant this season.

-This easy-care, well behaved plant with its fiery shades of red, orange, and yellow needs little attention and provides wonderful high summer color.
+This easy-care, well behaved plant has fiery shades of red, orange, and yellow.
+Plus, it needs little attention and provides wonderful high summer color.
 Ideal for meadows and borders.

 Five reasons to add butterfly weed to your garden: